Director James Kilts' Significant Insider Purchase in Advantage

 Insider Trends

-On the day of the insider's recent buy, shares of Advantage Solutions Inc were trading at $1.96, giving the stock a market cap of $691.954 million.
+On the day of the insider's recent purchase, shares of Advantage Solutions Inc were trading at $2.25, giving the company a market cap of $780.081 million.
 This valuation is particularly interesting when considering the company's price relative to the GuruFocus Value (GF Value).

-The GF Value is an intrinsic value estimate that takes into account historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
+The GF Value is a proprietary metric developed by GuruFocus, which takes into account historical trading multiples, an adjustment factor based on the company's past performance, and future business estimates provided by analysts.
+This comprehensive approach to valuation aims to provide a more nuanced view of a stock's intrinsic value.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.